 For example, selling on Amazon is essentially selling through brick and mortar by another name.
 Brands pay for the right to sell through the platform (a full 50% of each sale, in fact), and cannot access the critical data needed to grow a business.
 So while the sales might be there, the opportunity to take those existing customers and leverage them for growth is not.

 The key to long-term ecommerce success is balancing the omnichannel portfolio, selling across channels and formats that, taken together, drive scale and profitability while providing customers with a consistently satisfying experience.

 While that may sound complicated, it doesn’t have to be.
 As the ecommerce industry grows and strategies evolve, companies like Flowspace are staying ahead of the trends and providing brands with the tools they need to provide a stellar omnichannel experience.

 How Flowspace Supports Omnichannel

-Flowspace powers independent fulfillment, supporting brands as they achieve omnichannel scale and success.
+Flowspace powers independent fulfillment, supporting brands as they achieve omnichannel scale and success from DTC to B2B and beyond.
 Flowspace’s best-in-class solutions bring every sales channel together into a single point of command, providing a centralized fulfillment partner that scales with brands.